UselessGuru/MultiPoolMiner/MultiPoolMiner/README.txt

 	Note that this will trigger some benchmarking.

 -CoinName [Zcash, ZeroCoin etc.]
-	Limit mining to the listed coins only; this is also a per-pool setting (see Advanced Configuration)
+	Limit mining to the listed coins only; this is also a per-pool setting (see Advanced Configuration).
+Use commas to separate multiple values.
 	Note: Only the pools ending in ...Coins expose the coin name in their API.

 -ConfigFile [Path\ConfigFile.txt]